-100% Attendance
+• 100% Attendance

+Form tutors, must monitor the students in their form class.
+Students who do not achieve the above requirements are removed from the CV^2 Club.
+CV^2 Club can be updated by accessing the Tutor Spreadsheet in the Rewards section of the staff shared area and changing the colour of the student's name to red.
+Those students' names which remain in green qualify for a CV^2 Credit Card each half term.

-Form tutors, in conjunction with Lead Students, must monitor the students in their form class.
+Form tutors monitor students in each form class.
 Students who do not achieve the above requirements are removed from the CV2 Club.
-CV2 Club can be updated by accessing the Tutor Spreadsheet in the Rewards section of the staff shared area and changing the colour of the student's name to red.
-Those students' names which remain in green qualify for a CV2 Credit Card each half term.

-Form tutors, in conjunction with Lead Students, monitor students in each form class.
-Students who do not achieve the above requirements are removed from the CV^2 Club.
-The CV^2 Club is updated by form tutors at least weekly.
+The CV2 Club is updated by form tutors at least weekly.

-All Credit Cards gained count towards qualification and discounts for the reward trips.
+All Credit Cards gained count towards qualification and discounts for the reward trips, fast queue passes for lunch and breaks, and any other rewards at the discretion of the Senior Leadership Team.